whitehackrpg/death-risk/README.md

 (ALSO-INJURED 21.9)
 (DEAD 13.24)
 ```
 There is roughly 13% risk of dying for a Tgh 11 character with 1 HP and wearing cloth armor, if attacked by a HD 1 enemy using a sword.
 Call `death-risk` with `:damsides 10` to check against an attack based on a d10 damage die.
 Call it with `:no-save t` to see the risk when you have already used your save vs. damage.
+There are some extra posts in the situation struct that you can give as well, to handle double rolls and boss fights.
+See the definition of the struct in the code.